one-busy-beaver/Phase-Plane-Plotter-for-Nonlinear-Systems/README.md

 ## Requirements
 - Download all files from this repository.
 - Download [Processing](https://processing.org/download).
 - Make sure to install the ControlP5 GUI library from Processing.
+  - Step: Open Processing > Sketch > Import Library... > Manage Libraries... > Search for Control P5
 - Open Processing and run the PDE file.
 ## How to Use
 - Left click and drag the grid.